 We recognise that history is important and that community and culture contribute to your boorai’s growth into a strong and healthy person.

-The Royal Women’s Hospital acknowledges and pays respect to the People of the Kulin Nations, the traditional owners of the country on which our sites at Parkville and Sandringham stand and we pay our respects to their Elders past and present.
+The Royal Women’s Hospital acknowledges and pays respect to the People of the Kulin Nations, the traditional owners of the country on which our hospital stands and we pay our respects to their Elders past and present.

 We wish to acknowledge the support of the Victorian Government and thank those who generously contributed to the development of this resource, in particular the Victorian Aboriginal Community Controlled Health Organisation Inc., Victorian Aboriginal Health Service, Njernda Aboriginal Corporation and Echuca Regional Health.